nckgreene/bcs.github.io/index.md

 Liao, Bohao, and Marilyn Krukowski.
 2017.
 “Arrangement and Method for Determining a Body Condition Score of an Animal.”
 Google Patents.
-Dohmen, Roel, Cagatay Catal, and Qingzhi Liu.
-2022.
-“Computer Vision-Based Weight Estimation of Livestock: A Systematic Literature Review.” *New Zealand Journal of Agricultural Research* 65 (2-3):
-227–47.

-Liao, Bohao, and Marilyn Krukowski.
-2017.
-“Arrangement and Method for Determining a Body Condition Score of an Animal.”
-Google Patents.